 Located in the northernmost part of Kerala, this sanctuary is home to an exotic variety of plants and animals, including the Nilgiri and Hanuman Langurs, Barking Deer, Sambar, Spotted Deer, and a vast number of butterfly species.
 It is also home to the great Katti Betta – at 1145 meters, the tallest peak in the region.

 Considered the home and sanctuary of the Nilgiri Tahr, this National Park is situated in the Devikulam Taluk of Idukki district and is famous for the special Neelakurinji flowers that bloom here once in every 12 years, with the next sighting expected in 2018.
 Spread out over 97 kilometers, the National Park also has an Echo Point.

 Silent Valley National Park

-Spread out over 90 square kilometres, Silent Valley is the home of India’s only rain forest and varies in altitude between 658 and 2,383 metres above sea level.
-Indian Elephants, Royal Bengal Tigers, Leopards, Wild Boar, Sambar, Gaur, and the endangered Lion-Tailed Macaque take shelter here.
+Spread out over 90 square kilometers, Silent Valley is the home of India’s only rain forest and varies in altitude between 658 and 2,383 meters above sea level.
+Indian Elephants, Royal Bengal Tigers, Leopards, Wild Boar, Sambar, Gaur, and the endangered Lion-tailed Macaque take shelter here.
 The park is the centerpiece of the Nilgiri Biosphere Reserve.

 (Jayanth is a traveller, photographer and co-founder and CEO at Toehold)